CodeGoat-dev/SecureMe/readme.md

    - Place the passive buzzer beneath the tilt switch sensor.
    - Mount two small buttons for volume control on one side of the board beside the buzzer.
    - Mount three larger buttons vertically down the middle of the board.
+   - Mount the high intensity microphone sensor to the side of the bottom two vertical buttons.
    - Connect one leg of the buzzer to the GND rail and the other leg to GPIO1.
    - Connect the left leg of the PIR sensor to the 5V power rail and the right leg to GND, then connect the middle leg to GPIO2.
    - Connect one leg of the tilt switch to VCC and the other leg to GPIO3.